Defending Against Prompt Injection with DataFilter: DataFilter

 Our goal is to supervise the filter LLM to delete any possible injections.
 Therefore, we create training samples with a simulated prompt injection in the data.
 The desired output is the data without the injection, i.e., where we use \(+ \mathbf{u'_\text{a} + x'_\text{a}}\) to denote a simulated prompt injection with the prompt and data coming from another sample (\(\mathbf{u'_a}\), \(\mathbf{x'_a}\)) in the instruction-tuning dataset.
 Based on this, we introduce some goals we have for the filter, and how we carefully construct training samples to achieve those goals.

 \textbf{Goal 1: When there is no injection, output the data without deleting anything.} The filter should generate all the data part when it has no injection.
 To prevent false deletion, we include all $N$ benign (uninjected) samples as part of our SFT dataset.
 Those samples supervise the filter to output the data unchanged if it is benign.
-Then, for each sample in Alpaca, we also perform simulated prompt injections using the \emph{Straightforward}, \emph{Ignore}, and \emph{Completion} attacks described in \Cref{sec:attackType} to form an SFT dataset with $4N$ samples.
+Then, following the strategy from Meta Secalign\cite{metasecalign}, for each sample in Alpaca, we also perform simulated prompt injections using the \emph{Straightforward}, \emph{Ignore}, and \emph{Completion} attacks described in \Cref{sec:attackType} to form an SFT dataset with $4N$ samples.
 We detail this process below.

 \textbf{Goal 2: Output the filtered data without hallucinatory completion.} In early experiments, our filter model suffered from hallucination \cite{Ji2024hallucination}: specifically, after deleting the injection, the model may hallucinate to complete the rest of response instead of copying the remaining benign data.
 This is because the base LLM, before our fine-tuning, was trained to do completion, i.e., generate reasonable next tokens based on the previous ones.
 When deleting some of the input, the filter LLM may forget its designed purpose to repeat its input, and switch to do ``completion''.
 To mitigate this issue, we include samples that encourage the model to be comfortable about not completing.
 Specifically, we cut out some parts at the end of the benign Alpaca data, and then perform simulated injection: Those samples encourage the filter LLM to output an abruptly-ended data without any completion if the input data ends abruptly.
 Heuristically, we retain the uncut benign data in 65\% of cases, truncate the last 1/3 of data in 10\% of cases, truncate the last 1/2 of data in 10\% of cases, and remove all benign data in 15\% of cases.